nearform/graphql-auto-federate/README.md

 // query the gateway @ port 3000
 // curl -X POST -H 'content-type: application/json' -d '{ "query": "{ hello(greeting: \"ciao\") }" }' localhost:3000/graphql
 ```

 ## How it works

-Given an existing GraphQL service, `graphql-auto-federate` reads the schema and build a new service with federation info that acts as a proxy, forwarding requests to the original service.
+Given an existing GraphQL service, `graphql-auto-federate` reads the schema and builds a new service with federation information that acts as a proxy, forwarding requests to the original service:

 ```txt
 ( gateway ) --> ( federated "proxy" service ) --> ( original service )
 ```

-`graphql-auto-federate` can discover as much information as possible from the original service schema, anyway, more information should be provided to make it works properly.
+`graphql-auto-federate` discovers as much information as possible from the original service schema, but additional information is typically required for working federation.

-It depends on the original schema, it may work out-of-the-box in a few cases, but usually should be added `__resolveReference` resolvers and `@directive` for the entity types (see [options](#options).
+This can be achieved by specifying `__resolveReference` resolvers and directives for entity types (see [options](#options)).

-### __resolveReference
+### \_\_resolveReference

-`__resolveReference` resolver is crucial for the make the federate service works properly.
+The `__resolveReference` resolver is critical for a working federated service.
 Implementing `__resolveReference` for entities in this context (a "proxy" to federate an existing service) is not trivial and strongly depends on the schema and entities provided by the original service.

-A special `forward` function is provided further with regular arguments to facilitate querying the original service (errors are already managed).
+A special `forward` function is provided along with the regular resolver arguments to facilitate querying the original service (errors are already managed).

-Example
+#### Example

 ```js
 options: {